 When nutrition incentives are used, funds are driven to our local vendors, local food is more affordable, and we benefit our region’s longterm health.
 We believe it’s a win-win-win.

 What does the Sustainable CAPE Farmers Market Coalition do?

 The Sustainable CAPE Farmers Market Coalition works together to help interested markets more easily understand, implement and run nutrition incentive programs.
-Nutrition incentive programs are designed to increase affordability of local foods for those on SNAP (food stamps) and those using WIC and Senior Discount Coupons, as well as certain eligible patients of local doctors’ offices.
+Nutrition incentive programs are designed to increase affordability of local foods for those on SNAP (food stamps) and those using WIC and Senior Discount Coupons, as well as veterans, schoolchildren and certain eligible patients of local doctors’ offices.